mthuurne/retroasm/docs/instruction-set.md

 Types
 -----

-Currently only integer types are supported.
+The language contains value types and reference types.
+Currently the only supported value types are integer types.

 ### Integer Types